bks777/Four-In-Row/readme.md

-Test TETRIS game for Yggdrassil.
+Test Four In Row game for GLUCK.
-It's a very basic solution was made from scratch in approximately 10 hrs.
+It's a very basic solution was made from scratch in approximately 4 hrs.
 The main thing is to show module solution with minimum visual effects.

 I used such technologies as: